ibm-cloud-docs/openwhisk/actions_javascript.md

   ```
   {: screen}

   The type of action is determined by using the source file extension.
 For `.js` source files, the action runs by using a Node.js runtime.
 You can specify the Node.js runtime version for your JavaScript action by setting the `--kind` parameter to `nodejs:10` or `nodejs:8`.
-For more information, see the Node.js [reference](/docs/openwhisk?topic=cloud-functions-openwhisk_reference#openwhisk_ref_javascript_environments).
+For more information about the Node.js runtime, see [Runtimes](https://cloud.ibm.com/docs/openwhisk?topic=cloud-functions-runtimes#openwhisk_ref_javascript_environments).
   {: shortdesc}

 3. Verify that your `hello` action is in your actions list.